charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 - also the best variety of species
 - also easiest spread of species

-Some species are better suited than others for food production.
-Diamond breaks down the important qualities for plants (such as ease of breeding[^4] and protein content) as well as animals (such as diet and social habits).

 He then argues that Eurasia presented early humans with the best native species, the best variety of native species, and the easiest spread of

 Eurasia is by far the largest continent on the planet.